frankiannelli/serverless-workshop/attendee-reference.md

 ```
 sls deploy
 ```
+---

-### Expose our lambda function
+## Exposing our lambda function

-Now lets expose our lambda function with a API gateway endpoint
+Now let's expose our lambda function with a API gateway endpoint

 #### **`serverless.yml`**
 ```yaml